About This Station

 The forecasts are created using WXSim software which is tailored to this location and collects data from various sources to produce an accurate 5-day forecast.

-The weather data is uploaded using a program called Weather Display which puts all of the data together, creates the graphs, tables and reports then uploads the data to the site.
+The weather data is uploaded using a software called Weather Display which puts all of the data together, creates the graphs, tables and reports then uploads the data to the site.
 The program was written & designed by New Zealander, Brian Hamilton, who continues to update and add new features all the time.
 Added to Weather Display is Weather Display Live which is the program used for the Live Weather on this site.
 It is also enhanced by the MesoMap Live which takes data from weather stations all over the world and allows their readings to be displayed on a map that the site owner creates.

 Davis VP2 Anemometer